ewirkerman/halite_bot/README.md

 __MyBot.py__

 Contains the orchestration login between different subsystems.
 At one point, I was timing out frequently, so I decided to use the full duration of my early game seconds to evaluate *Trails* rather than wait until I was time-crunched later.
 I spawned a second thread at a couple of point to churn through the nearby tiles I would need in future turns.
 I tossed those in a persistent heap for the given tile so I could just pull off the top of that as I needed them.
 If the first path was no longer valid (i.e. ran into enemy or my *territory* or had 0 strength, I just used the next.
 This let me get a more accurately forward looking valuation of my *fringe* and keep it for future turns.

+PS - I tried switching to Cython (couldn't get it to work on windows for python 3.5 or 2.7).
+Tried Pypy to make it faster, code went slower.

 __Tools__